The Univalence Principle: Structured 1-categories

 Here $U_O$ and $U_A$ represent an anafunctor whose domain is the terminal category, also known as an ``ana-object'' (with dependencies ignored, it is a functor out of a contractible groupoid).
 Univalence and saturation imply that $\sum_{x:O} U_O(x)$ is contractible, and that if we have some particular $u:O$ with $w:U_O(u)$ the type $U_O(x)$ for any other $x$ is equivalent to the type of isomorphisms $x\cong u$.
 The sort $U_A$ appears to be necessary, providing the ``anafunctorial action'' of the saturated ana-object: for $w_1:U_O(x_1)$ and $w_2:U_O(x_2)$ the proposition $U_A(w_1,w_2,g)$ says intuitively that $g$ is the composite isomorphism $x_1 \cong u \cong x_2$.

-Combining the latter two signatures with some natural transformations, here is the signature for a monoidal category:

-Here $\otimes_O$ and $\otimes_A$ represent the tensor product (ana)functor $C\times C\to C$, while $U_O$ and $U_A$ represent the unit (ana)object, and $\otimes_3$, $\otimes_l$, and $\otimes_r$ represent the associativity and unit natural transformations.
+Combining the latter two signatures with some natural transformations, here is the signature for a monoidal category: Here $\otimes_O$ and $\otimes_A$ represent the tensor product (ana)functor $C\times C\to C$, while $U_O$ and $U_A$ represent the unit (ana)object, and $\otimes_3$, $\otimes_l$, and $\otimes_r$ represent the associativity and unit natural transformations.
 In fact, in this case we can omit the sort $U_A$; it is necessary in the above signature for an arbitrary ana-object to ensure that two different ``values'' of the object are canonically isomorphic, but when the ana-object is the unit object of a monoidal category this is automatic: if $U_1$ and $U_2$ are two different units then we have a composite of unit isomorphisms $U_1 \cong U_1 \otimes U_2 \cong U_2$.

-We can upgrade the previous theory to the theory of \emph{symmetric} monoidal categories by adding, to its signature, a \emph{braiding}, that is, a natural transformation $B$ with components $B_{x,y} : x\otimes y \to y \otimes x$ as follows (we only draw an excerpt of the signature):